-- Conversions to\int, to\uint, to\long, to\ulong, to\int64, and to\uint64 are Supported. - The following conversions are Not Supported: - to\float and to\double; - to\char (conversion to character for sc\logic and bit select for vector types); - to\string (and its shortcut variants to\dec, to\hex, to\oct, and to\bin).

-- Conversion to\bool are - Not Supported for types sc\logic and vector types; - Supported for bit-select for the limited and finite precision integers. - Method is\01 (the SystemC LRM labels this as a explicit conversion function) is Not Supported. - Method value (for sc\logic and vector types) is Not Supported.
+- Conversions to\int, to\uint, to\long, to\ulong, to\int64, and to\uint64 are Supported. - The following conversions are Not Supported: - to\float and to\double; - o to\char (conversion to character for sc\logic and bit select for vector types); - o to\string (and its shortcut variants to\dec, to\hex, to\oct, and to\bin). - Conversion to\bool are - Not Supported for types sc\logic and vector types; - Supported for bit-select for the limited and finite precision integers. - Member function is\01 (the SystemC LRM labels this as a explicit conversion function) is Not Supported. - Member function value (for sc\logic and vector types) is Not Supported.